 Symptoms may vary depending on where the VSD is located.
 Symptoms may include:

-Your doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 During the exam, the doctor may also detect a heart murmur.

 Images may be taken of your child's bodily structures.
 This can be done with: